cdozdil/OptiScaler/Config.md

 ![sharpness](images/sharpness.png)

 ### Upscaling Ratios
-OmniScaler provides several options for overriding and locking upscaling ratios.
+OptiScaler provides several options for overriding and locking upscaling ratios.

 #### Upscale Ratio Override
 `UpscaleRatioOverride` allows you to select a single upscale ratio for all quality presets.